-The figure indicates the location of the 3-cell battery in an UMA configuration and provides a visual representation of the removal procedure.
+The figure indicates the location of the 3-cell battery and provides a visual representation of the removal procedure.

 - 1. Disconnect the battery cable from the system board. - 2.
 Remove the four screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
 Lift the battery off the palm-rest and keyboard assembly.